 Talking Circles: A method of dialogue based on a Native American tradition that invokes respect and reflection.
-The CDI hosts these informal conversations about current diversity topics in a brave and welcoming space for all CCC community members every other week on Tuesday's from 5-6 p.m. buy essays
+The CDI hosts these informal conversations about current diversity topics in a brave and welcoming space for all CCC community members every other week on Tuesday's or Wednesday's from 5 p.m. - 6 p.m. at the Allen House.

-Cultural Cafés: Hosted on the 1st Wednesday of every month 11a.m.-1 p.m.
+Cultural Cafés: Hosted at the Allen House from 11 a.m.- 1 p.m.
 These events provide an opportunity for our students to explore cultural diversity in the US and abroad through intentional experiential programming.

-Food for the Soul: Hosted on the 1st Monday of every month from 4:30pm-5:30pm.
+Food for the Soul: Hosted on the 1st Monday of every month from 4 p.m. - 6 p.m.
 Food for the Soul is a safe space for women of color to explore their understanding of self-care and self-love practices while reconnecting and rediscovering collective healing.
 Open to all CCC students, staff, and faculty.

 Be aware that applications must be submitted at least 2 weeks before the event to be considered for funding.
 For more information please email email@example.com

 Tatiana Diaz firstname.lastname@example.orgDirector of Center for Diversity & InclusionAllen House, 2nd floor, Office #1